The Sweet Wines of Bordeaux !

 Barsac is a charming village about twenty-five miles south of Bordeaux whose winegrowers have a unique privilege: they can use either their own Barsac appellation or that of Sauternes for their sweet wines.
 Due to France’s strict and specific laws governing wine production, grapes used to make Barsac wines can only be picked after their must weight (a technical measure of grape ripeness) reaches the level of 221 grams per liter.
 The grapes are then removed from the vine by hand by experienced grape pickers who make multiple passes through a vineyard searching for botrytized grape clusters.
 Barsac wines can exhibit honeysuckle and orange blossom aromas and a taste that’s intensely sweet on the palate that’s balanced out by the just right level of acidity.

-Bordeaux Supérieur, as you may have guessed from the name, describes a subset of Bordeaux AOC wines that have been deemed “superior” and which hue to stricter production standards, including a density of 4500 plants per hectare (the standard in Bordeaux is 4000) with only 2.2 meters between rows of vines (the standard is 2.5).
+As you may have guessed from the name, describes a subset of Bordeaux AOC wines that have been deemed “superior” and which hue to stricter production standards, including a density of 4500 plants per hectare (the standard in Bordeaux is 4000) with only 2.2 meters between rows of vines (the standard is 2.5).
 These guidelines assure that vines fight harder for survival, which in turn means richer and more complex wines.
 Bordeaux Supérieurs tend to have a fruity character with a light and refreshing taste.

-Cadillac is located just north of Loupiac and across the Garonne river from Cérons.
+Located just north of Loupiac and across the Garonne river from Cérons.
 Cadillac’s particularly gravelly and chalky soil means that it’s capable of producing delicious sweet wines that are distinct from their neighboring appellations.
 Cadillac’s sweet and medium-sweet wines are made from the holy trinity of Bordeaux white grapes and, by law, can only be picked when their grape must reach 255 g/L, leading to particularly high levels of residual sugars and a minimum of 12% alcohol in the finished wines.
 Cadillac wines exhibit candied and roasted stone fruit aromas and have an elegant, smooth taste that’s never heavy.

 The name Cérons is derived from the river Ciron, a tributary of the Garonne, although the river (once directly adjacent to Cérons) has changed course over time and now bisects the Sauternes viticultural area.
 Cérons’ sweet wines benefit from a year to a year and a half of fermentation in either barrels or vats.
 We find Cérons to be full and fruity, perfectly aligned with their sweet nature.